auturgy/Mavpixel/README.md

 If `SRx` parameters do not change or stay at 0, Mavpixel cannot talk back to the flight controller.
 Check the telemetry port connections again.

 No luck?
 If necessary Mavpixel can operate on a half-duplex connection.

+*Flickering/odd colours - power supply probems

+The LED strips require up to two amps at 5 volts for all 32 LEDs at full brightness white.
+If the current draw cannot be satisfied the voltage will droop and the LEDs will start to misbehave.

+Try reducing the brightness in Mavpixel's settings.
+This also reduces the current draw.
+If the LEDs start acting normally then the LED's power supply cannot provide enough current.

+If reducing brightness does not help there could be issues from radiated noise, voltage drop, ground loops or the like.
+Get in touch if you are experience something like this.

 **Half duplex connection**